jcasman/video_wizard/README.md

 # video_wizard

 This is a RICOH THETA X testing tool created by Oppkey.
-It has two main functions.
-It can set the THETA X video shooting mode to 8K 2fps.
+It has three main functions.
+It can turn off the LCD screen, which is required to run mobile apps with the THETA X. It can also set the THETA X video shooting mode to 8K 2fps.
 And it can set it to 5.7K 30fps.
 It should be useful for testing 8K 2fps, which is common in construction applications.

 ## 8K 2fps